 The primary function of the IRBC is the assessment of records of certain rare and scarce species.
 From 2004 the results are published annually in the IRBR and previously in the Irish Bird Report (IBR) from 1953 to 2003.
-The most recent is the 2011 report, which along with others is available for download through this website as PDFs.
-In addition the IRBR is included in Irish Birds, which is published by BirdWatch Ireland.
-Irish Birds is available from Wings, the BirdWatch Ireland online shop.
+The most recent is the 2015 report, which along with others is available for download through this website as PDFs.
+In addition the IRBR is included in Irish Birds, which is published by BirdWatch Ireland annually and is available from Wings, the BirdWatch Ireland online shop.

 Beginning with the 2005 IRBR, the IRBC changed its method of record submission and assessment.
 Generally speaking many regularly occurring and apparently seldom misidentified rarities no longer require formal documentation (although there may be occasional exceptions).
 The full list of species affected are included in Appendix 2.
 Those species which continue to require formal documentation are listed in Appendix 1.
 For a full account of the background and reasons behind these changes click here.